FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ## About

-App version: v1.0
+>In case of any question fill free to [contact](f.ivanov@unlimint.com) author directly.
+Your feedback and suggestions are general drivers of the monitoring system evolution.

 Developed by Fedor Ivanov | Unlimint

+Version: v1.0

 Released in Nov 2022

-In case of any question fill free to contact Fedor Ivanov.
-Your feedback and suggestions are general drivers of the monitoring system evolution.